thelfer/MFrontGallery/docs/web/cmake-infrastructure.md

 - `INCLUDE_DIRECTORIES`: the next argument passed to the `parse_mfront_library_sources` function is added to the list of include directories.

+### Treatment of the sources {#sec:mfm:cmake:mfront_behaviours_library:sources}

+For each shared library to be added, each source returned in the `mfront_sources` variable by the `parse_mfront_library_sources` is treated as follows:

+- If the considered source, denoted `@source@` in the following, starts with the `mdnx:` prefix, it is considered as a path in a madnex file.
+- If a file `@source@.mdnx` (or `@source@.madnex`) exists in the current source directory, then it is treated as an `madnex` source file.
+All the material knowledge of the considered kind (material property, behaviour, model) contained in this file is added to the library.
+- If a file `@source@.mfront` exists in the current source directory or in the current source directory, this file is treated as an `MFront` source file.
+- If a file `@source@.mfront.in` (where `@source@` is the name of the considered source) exists in the current source directory, then it is automatically configured using `̀CMake`' `configure_file` command and the resulting file is treated as an `MFront` source file.
+- If none of the previous cases applied, the file `@source@` is added in the list of sources for the treated shared library.
+This file can be given by its full path, and is searched in the current source directory or the the current binary directory.

+`MFront` source files are treated by the `generate_mfront_doc` function which will generate a web page for this source file using the `mfront-doc` utility if the `enable-website` option has been choosen at the `CMake` configuration stage (see the [`install` page for details](install.html`)).

 ## Functions related to tests based on `MTest`